nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 First of all, let's try to clarify what a _race condition_ actually is.

-A race condition is a type of _programming error_ that can occur when multiple processes or threads are accessing the same shared resource, for instance a file or a record in a database, and at least one of them is trying to modify the resource.
+A race condition is a type of _programming error_ that can occur when multiple processes or threads are accessing the same shared resource, for instance a file on a file system or a record in a database, and at least one of them is trying to modify the resource.

 Let's try to present an example.
-Imagine that while a process is trying to rename a file, another process is trying to delete the same file.
+Imagine that while a thread is trying to rename a file, another thread is trying to delete the same file.
 In this case, the system will crash because, when it's trying to delete the file, the file has already been moved to another location.
-Or, the other way around, while one process is trying to rename the file, the file was already deleted by the other process and it's not available on the filesystem anymore.
+Or, the other way around, while one thread is trying to rename the file, the file was already deleted by the other thread and it's not available on the filesystem anymore.

 In other cases, race conditions can be even more subtle, because they wouldn't result in the program crashing, but they might just be the source of an incorrect or inconsistent behaviour.
 In these cases, since there is no explicit error and no stack trace, the issue is generally much harder to troubleshoot and fix.

-A classic example is when 2 processes are trying to update the same data source and the new value is a function of the current value.
+A classic example is when 2 threads are trying to update the same data source and the new information is a function of the current value.

 Let's pretend we are building a Roman Empire simulation game in which we can manage some cash flow and we have a global balance in [_aureus_](https://en.wiktionary.org/wiki/aureus) (a currency used in the Roman Empire around 100 B.C.E.).
-Now, let's say that our initial balance is `0` _aurei_ and that there are two independent game components (processes) that are trying to increase the balance by `50` _aurei_ each, we should expect that in the end the balance is `100` _aurei_, right?
+Now, let's say that our initial balance is `0` _aurei_ and that there are two independent game components (possibly running on separate threads) that are trying to increase the balance by `50` _aurei_ each, we should expect that in the end the balance is `100` _aurei_, right?

 ```
 0 + 50 + 50 = 100 🤑